Arini Vlotman explains how to make your curious mind – and curiosity quotient – work for you

 In every team, company or group, there is that one individual that is always asking questions.
 You can see the wheels turning in their minds and the sparks shooting, as they try and figure out a new, better and more creative way of doing things.
 These people are what I call Curiosity Giants.
 I see them often in my training groups and I love interacting with them because I know that they are going to bring something new to the table.

 Would you call yourself a Curiosity Giant?
 Are you always delving into the nitty gritty of things?
-Do you take on a challenge whole heartedly and investigating the best way to do things?
+Do you take on a challenge wholeheartedly and investigate the best way to do things?
 Do you find new tasks thrilling and motivating?
 If so, then you have a high Curiosity Quotient or CQ.

 The Curiosity Quotient